$13.8 billion in lost super – how much belongs to you?

 You can do a simple super search to find other accounts you might have and easily roll the funds into one account.

 Remember that rolling over your super into one account will close your other accounts, so make sure your employer is paying into your preferred super account first.
-It’s also important to check with your other fund about exit fees and any insurance benefits you’re giving up by rolling over.
+It’s also important to check with your other fund about any insurance benefits you’re giving up by rolling over.